mesosphere/mergebot-test-dcos/README.md

-# DC/OS - The Datacenter Opepepepeperating System
+# DC/OS - The Datacenter Operating System

 The easiest way to run microservices, big data, and containers in production.